Permian Basin: Is The Land Grab Turning Into Permania?

 - Blackbeard Operating, Crossing Rocks Energy and Steward Energy II, which all have backing from NGP;

-- Lime Rock Partners- and CrownQuest Operating-owned CrownRock;
+- Lime Rock Partners - and CrownQuest Operating-owned CrownRock;

 - Discovery Natural Resources, which is held in part by Fidelity Investments;